-The Delaware state examination consists of forty (40) scored items for the salesperson examination and fifty (50) scored items for broker examination.
-Both examinations also contain 10 pretest items.
-These pretest items are not identified on the examination and will not affect the candidate's score in any way.
+The state-specific examination is made up of forty (40) scored items for salesperson candidates and fifty (50) scored items for broker candidates.
+The salesperson and broker examinations also contain five to ten (5-10) pretest items.
+The pretest items are not identified and will not affect a candidate's score in any way.